 @RequestMapping("/api/v1/public")

-// Apply CORS to a specific controller only
+// CORS origin restriction applied to this controller only

 }